JustinFussell/SAiL/README.md

 - Set up Python 3.13.5 and VS Code on Windows 11 for SAiL development
 - This repo uses a `.gitignore` to exclude any sensitive files (e.g., API keys, virtual environments), and ensures the safe handling of all users.

+## Progress
+**Week 1**
+- Successfuly created a very basic test Streamlit app to understad the basics

 ## Contact
 - Developer: Justin Fussell
 - Email: justinfussell23@gmail.com